Coronavirus digest: Biden says omicron no 'cause for panic' | DW | 29.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-US President Joe Biden has urged people to get booster shots and wear masks indoors as scientists study the omicron variant of the coronavirus.
-He said a new lockdown was not likely at this stage.
+US President Joe Biden has urged people to get booster shots and wear masks indoors as scientists study the omicron variant.
+Several countries have imposed fresh travel restrictions to stop its spread.
 DW has the latest.

 US President Joe Biden on Monday said that the new COVID-19 omicron variant is "a cause for concern, not a cause for panic" in a speech at the White House.